planetscale/docs/content/docs/creating-database.md

 ---
-title: 'Creating a database'
+title: 'Create a database'
 category: 'setting-up-your-planetscale-cndb'
 ---

-# Creating a database
+# Create a database

 This document explains how to create a database using the PlanetScale console.